polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 ## News

-On 18.
-8. 2022 Pod-O-Gym operating rules were updated, you can download them here: [Pod-O-Gym Operating rules](pod_o_gym_operating_rules.pdf).
-Do not forget to study new rules before your next visit to Pod-O-Gym.
-Pod-O-Gym manager and his team also cleaned tatami with pressure washer and fixed light in sauna.
+All boxing bags and boxing speedbag is out of order until further notice.

 ## How to register in our Pod-O-Gym

 1. Find any card with a chip.
 It can be any card with a chip such as your ISIC, or TESCO card, or just a chip you have for accessing to another facility e.g. canteen.
 You cannot use your credit card.
 2. After you picked your card take it to the entrance and put it 5 times on the card reader right next to the door.
 Remember the date and the time when you did this.
-3. Send mail to person responsible for registration ("televizors" - <https://pod.cvut.cz/en/contacts/>) (or to FB group [Pod-O-Lee Official](https://www.facebook.com/groups/klub.Podolee)).
+3. Send mail to person responsible for registration ("televizors" - <https://pod.cvut.cz/en/contacts/>) or to mailing list <admins@pod.cvut.cz>.
 In message body specify time, date and your Hydra ID.

 ## Pod-O-Gym